Smallpox: Tradition and religion

 In the face of the devastation of smallpox, various smallpox gods and goddesses have been worshipped throughout parts of the Old World, for example in China and India.
 In China, the smallpox goddess was referred to as T'ou-Shen Niang-Niang (痘疹娘娘).
 Chinese believers actively worked to appease the goddess and pray for her mercy, by such measures as referring to smallpox pustules as "beautiful flowers" as a euphemism intended to avert offending the goddess, for example (the Chinese word for smallpox is 天花, literally "heaven flower").
 In a related New Year's Eve custom it was prescribed that the children of the house wear ugly masks while sleeping, so as to conceal any beauty and thereby avoid attracting the goddess, who would be passing through sometime that night.
 If a case of smallpox did occur, shrines would be set up in the homes of the victims, to be worshipped and offered to as the disease ran its course.
 If the victim recovered, the shrines were removed and carried away in a special paper chair or boat for burning.
 If the patient did not recover, the shrine was destroyed and cursed, to expel the goddess from the house.

 In the Yoruba language smallpox is known as ṣọpọná, but it was also written as shakpanna, shopona, ṣhapana, and ṣọpọnọ.
 The word is a combination of 3 words, the verb ṣán, meaning to cover or plaster (referring to the pustules characteristic of smallpox), kpa or pa, meaning to kill, and enia, meaning human.
 Roughly translated, it means One who kills a person by covering them with pustules.
 Among the Yorùbá people of West Africa, and also in Dahomean religion, Trinidad, and in Brazil, The deity Sopona, also known as Obaluaye, is the deity of smallpox and other deadly diseases (like leprosy, HIV/AIDS, and fevers).
 One of the most feared deities of the orisha pantheon, smallpox was seen as a form of punishment from Shopona.
 Worship of Shopona was highly controlled by his priests, and it was believed that priests could also spread smallpox when angered.
-However, Shopona was also seen as a healer who could cure the diseases he inflicted, and he was often called upon his victims to heal them.
+However, Shopona was also seen as a healer who could cure the diseases he inflicted, and he was often called upon by his victims to heal them.
 The British government banned the worship of the god because it was believed his priests were purposely spreading smallpox to their opponents.